mvchain/mvc-polymorphic/README.md

-# mvc-wallet
+# mvc-polymorphic
-Digital Wallet which supports Ethereum, Bitcoin and IOTA(as well as their substitute coins).
+Digital Wallet which supports Ethereum, Bitcoin, Neo, Qtum and IOTA(as well as their substitute coins).